 Or sign up to have Cupcakes & Kale Chips delivered straight to your Inbox!

-1 3/4 cup all purpose gluten free flour (I used Bob's Red Mill) OR all of the following
+- 1 3/4 cup all purpose gluten free flour I used Bob's Red Mill.
+See notes for substitutions

 - 2 teaspoons baking powder